halafi/gomatch/README.md

 Multi-pattern string matching in Go
 ==================
 Tool used for searching multiple patterns in a single Log file (single line Logs only) and printing results in JSON file.

-By <a href="mailto:xgam33@gmail.com">Filip Halas</a>.
+See the project <a href="https://github.com/halafi/String-matching-Go/wiki">wiki</a> for help with configuration and some examples of usage.

 Setting it up on Linux
 -----------------------